 What we don’t: Expensive and overkill for casual and fair-weather hikers.

-There are many great lightweight options for hiking in summer heat, but on a high-altitude trek through Peru’s Cordillera Huayhuash, we turned to the more serious Gamma Pant (formerly called the Gamma LT).
+There are many great lightweight options for hiking in summer heat, but on a high-altitude trek through Peru’s Cordillera Huayhuash, we turned to the more serious Gamma Pant.
 What sets this softshell pant apart is its impressive warmth and weather resistance in a lightweight and nimble build.
 Durability is great, too: We wore the Gamma every day for nine days straight while hiking, setting up camp, filtering water, cooking, and lounging, and the pants came home looking like new.
 Moreover, their high-quality softshell fabric was stretchy enough to layer comfortably over thermal pants in the cold evenings and retained its shape through it all.
-At $180, the Gamma Pant is one of the most expensive options on our list, but with Arc’teryx’s quality, performance, and attention to detail, you certainly get what you pay for.
+At $200, the Gamma Pant is one of the most expensive options on our list, but with Arc’teryx’s quality, performance, and attention to detail, you certainly get what you pay for.

 See the Arc'teryx Gamma Pant